 Overview

-The number of Wi-Fi access points has the largest impact on positioning accuracy compared with other data.
+- Information about observed Wi-Fi access points.
+The number of Wi-Fi access points has the greatest impact on positioning accuracy compared to other data.

 The following factors impact positioning accuracy: